 Over the years, the guys have referred to it as the charity boat—just about anyone can sail onboard with us.
-On one hand that’s nice because we introduce others to racing.
-On the other hand, not so much; puts a safety strain on the core crew worrying about newbies cabin top slide through rigorous romps in San Pablo Bay.
-Worse—some of these newbies are highly annoying.
-We’ve already been accommodating one for a year now (Why? mumble, grumble).
+On one hand it’s good to introduce others to racing.
+On the other hand, it puts a safety strain on the core crew worrying about newbies cabin-top sliding through rigorous romps on San Pablo Bay.
+Worse—some times a newbie is highly annoying.
 Last week another newbie was invited.
 Let’s call him Jack (for short).
 I think he was the worst guest on a sailboat.

-The good ole worlds fastest athlete sidles to another spot on the boat and starts yacking, eventually settling on the rail once the waves kick in.
+The good ole worlds fastest athlete sidles to another spot on the boat and resumes yacking, eventually settling on the rail once the waves kick in.
 We’re hitting 6s and 7s heading to the mark.
-We round it and veer toward the wall, flatten out.
+We round it and veer toward the wall, then flatten out.
 Jack gets a beer and opts to stand starboard top of boat where the trimmer usually sits.
 We’re hitting DDWs and the boom is fully to port (no spinnaker today—not enough talent).
 Jack’s engrossed in diatribe with the other boat yacker who’s also standing in the kill zone.
 After a few call-outs from skipper, those two eventually move to safer spot.

-We’ve flipped the sails and have turned now to head up the channel.
+We’ve flipped the sails and have turned to head up the channel.
 A few moments later Jack’s trimming the jib, a beer in one hand and standing center of pit.
 Wind is steady enough to require two wraps on the barrel and we’re tending to 10-degree heel.
-Maybe magic is happening, but I don’t perceive headsail trim occurring as we move through puffs, and surely there’s no visibility for reading the tell tails from where he stands.
-Anyone who sails this part of the San Francisco Bay knows you cannot sit idle on this run; takes constant trim to power the boat, keep it at proper angle, work through changes in velocity and prevent round up.
-I think skipper finally realized we were void one aware trimmer, so he initiated grinding in the headsail while still driving the boat; he shared his trimming actions outloud.
-Jack eventually sat down, next to me again.
+Maybe magic is happening, but I don’t perceive headsail trim occurring as we move through puffs, and surely there’s no visibility for reading tell tails from where he stands.
+Anyone who sails this part of the San Francisco Bay knows you cannot sit idle on this run; it takes constant trim to power the boat, keep it at proper angle, work through changes in velocity and prevent round up.
+I think skipper finally realized we were void one aware trimmer.
+He reaches over to initiate headsail trim. while still driving the boat.
+Skipper then shares outloud his activity.
+Jack eventually plops down, next to me again.

-Within seconds he’s back to the overt look up, look at me, look up, stare at me.
-By now I’m fully engaged in constant sail trim.
+Within seconds he’s back to look up, look at me, look up, stare at me.
+I’m fully engaged in constant sail trim.
 He says something like, “I’m just trying to know what you are looking at…what are you doing?”
 All I can muster is, “I’m working the puffs.”

 Race done, back to the dock.
 I look round and there’s two of us cleaning and coiling.
 Eventually a few more pop up.
 Points off again.
-Jack—fully engaged with a Red Stripe—is adding to the chatter below: “I’m the fastest windsurfer.
+Jack—fully engaged with a beer koozie and Red Stripe—is adding to the chatter below: “I’m the fastest windsurfer.
 I am the worlds fastest athlete.
-I am still sponsored by company X.”
+I am still sponsored by company X. Blah, blah, blah.”